SplunkStudyClub/splunk-on-aws/README.md

 If you need at assistance please visit http://slack.splunkstudy.club

-I will add the link to the Splunk BSides21 session when it is published
+I will add the link to the video of the Splunk BSides21 session when it is published